EligiaOfficial/docker-aur-cache/README.md

 # Docker AUR Cache
-Docker image that automatically builds AUR packages and hosts them for faster installation
+Docker image that automatically builds AUR packages and hosts them for faster installation on client devices.

 ## Setup (Container)
 TODO: Document this